Spencer Dinwiddie NBA Playoffs Player Props: Nets vs. 76ers

 Spencer Dinwiddie Insights vs. the 76ers

-- Giving up 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.
+- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.

-- In terms of assists, the 76ers are ranked sixth in the NBA, conceding 24.2 per contest.
+- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per game.

 Spencer Dinwiddie vs. the 76ers